suresh-n/RichDotinScalperApp1/README.md

 ``
 #### How to setup the App

-Downloaed the zip file in this git repo and extract it, then find the RichDotinScalperApp.exe and run it.
+Downloaed the zip file in this git repo release and extract it, Now find the RichDotinScalperApp.exe and run it.
 It's kind of portable App no need of any installation.

 * First time when you launch, when you click login button the credentials form pops up, we just need to add credential, API and authenticator details.